-Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, ii.
+Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity are considered key management personnel.

+ii.
 Other Related Parties

 Other related parties include entities controlled by the ultimate parent entity and entities over which key management personnel have joint control.